JoshMarangoni/RoboMasters-Armour-Detection/README.md

 # Robomaster Armour Detector
-This detector can locate the center of a target given an image or the robot.
-I have not tested this extensively but seems to work fine for typical cases.
+This detector is intended to locate the center of the robot's armour panel.
+It works reasonably well given the panel is facing directly at the camera and the camera is not tilted.
+It struggles in situations where the LED strips are not vertical or are obstructed.

 ### Run
 ```
-python detectArmour_image.py -i dataset/RoboMasterLabelledImagesSet1/image-550.jpg --save ./
+python detectArmour_image.py -i dataset/RoboMasterLabelledImagesSet1/image-550.jpg --save ./output/
 ```

 ### Method